andnig/.dotfiles/android.md

    - Scripts: `/sdcard/scripts`
    - Tasks: `/sdcard/taskwarrior`
 6. In termux, create a new folder `~/scripts`
-7. Add the scripts you want to sync to the `sync` folder on the "source device".
-Then move the scripts from the `sync` folder to the `~/scripts` folder in termux.
+7. Add the scripts you want to sync to the `sync` folder on the "source device" Then move the scripts from the `sync` folder to the `~/scripts` folder in termux.
 8. Add a ~/.bashrc file to termux.
 This file should contain the following:
    ```bash